uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 much more than learning how to make good choices of your own.

-Figuring out how to avoid risk as much as possible given a specific technical stack while meeting the business objectives is an important skill, but only one of what turns aspiring engineers into good ones; and it definitely quenches the flame for those of us who happen to have it.
+Figuring out how to avoid risk as much as possible given a specific technical stack while meeting the business objectives is an important skill, but only one of many skills required to turn aspiring professionals into good ones; and for those of us who have been blessed with a professional flame, overindulging in this line of work definitely quenches this flame.

 ## Impacted well-being
 Big Tech employs a lot of people who already a decent salary.
 This is a great recipe for projects not getting anywhere, especially that big organizations